ypollet/Sphaeroptica-1/README.md

 e.g. pressing F would set the virtual camera to the Frontal view

 ## 5. Landmarks Placement

+Tutorial video for this section : [Sphaeroptica Tutorial #3 : Landmarks](https://youtu.be/K1Bz2uz1EJw)

 The main feature of Sphaeroptica 1.0 is the possibility to create landmarks and compute their 3D positions.
 For this, we need to configure the landmark and to place it on at least 2 oriented images.